Before installing Bro, you’ll need to ensure that some dependencies are in place.

 To build Bro from source, the following additional dependencies are required:

-To install the required dependencies, you can use (when done, make sure that bash and python are in your PATH):
+To install the required dependencies, you can use:

 sudo yum install cmake make gcc gcc-c++ flex bison libpcap-devel openssl-devel python-devel swig zlib-devel